 The Trustees' policy is to delegate responsibility for the exercising of rights (including voting rights) attaching to investments to the investment managers and to encourage the managers to exercise those rights.
-The investment managers for the DB Section are expected to provide regular reports for the Trustees detailing their voting activity.
-This is not done for the DC Section assets due to the investment platform structure used.
 The Trustees have not set out their own voting policy but follow that of the investment managers.
 Each investment manager is expected to provide regular reports for the Trustees detailing their voting activity.